paulgazz/kmax/README.md

         klocalizer -a x86_64

-- Setting Additional Configuration Options
+- Setting additional configuration options

     Multiple `--define` and `--undefine` arguments can be used to force configurations on or off when searching for constraints.